 Finally, while our first thought is often ‘Google it’ it can also be beneficial to go old school.
 Try to find local newspaper listings or subscribe to industry newsletters.
 You may find your dream job hidden in a print ad.

 At QuidMarket we’ve been helping people cover costs since 2011.
 Our team manually underwrites all applications, and we are committed to providing a service that helps you.
 We hope these tips help you find your dream jobs.
-For costs you can’t cover, we offer short term loans designed to help you.
+For costs you can’t cover, we offer payday advance loans designed to help you.
 Contact us to find out more or fill in our easy-to-use application form today.